Skip to main content

 tips for talking to your child about using pediatric catheters - pediatric catheterization

 Have you recently been told that your child will need to start a regimen of intermittent catheterization?
 If so, it’s normal to have a few fears about whether or not your child is ready to learn to self-catheterize.
-We have helpful tips for talking to your child about using pediatric catheters.
-It’s our goal to not only be here as your trusted catheter company but also offer the kind of support and resources that you and your child need as they transition to using catheters on their own.
+Here are a few tips to help you prepare to talk to your child about using pediatric catheters.

 Tips for Talking to Your Child About Using Pediatric Catheters